nelilly/100-days-of-node/README.md

 1. Print an error message with an error code
 1. Print a table
 1. Measure the time from the first console event to the end of the console events

+### 006 Accept input on the command line
+1. Create a directory named `006`
+1. Create a script named `input.js`
+1. Ask three questions and print their input
+1. Use a conditional to check the answer for at least one of the questions

 ## Resources
 - [Node Documentation](https://nodejs.org/api/)